 What does a dental clinic homepage need to include?

-Someone landing on your homepage is making a fast decision about whether to stay or go back to Google and try the next result.
-They want to know three things immediately: can you help me, are you near me, and how do I book?
+Someone landing on your client’s homepage is making a fast decision about whether to stay or go back to Google and try the next result.
+They want to know three things immediately: can this practice help me, are they near me, and how do I book?

-For a deeper look at what patients are thinking when they land on your site, our guide on how to design a dental website that actually gets new patients walks through the full patient decision process.
+For a deeper look at what patients are thinking when they land on a dental site, our guide on how to design a dental website that actually gets new patients walks through the full patient decision process.

-• A headline that names what you do and where, specifically
+• A headline that names what the practice does and where, specifically

 • A visible phone number and booking button above the fold

-• Real photos of your team and clinic, not stock imagery
+• Real photos of the team and clinic, not stock imagery

 • Two or three specific patient reviews pulled high up the page

-• A brief overview of your main treatments with links to dedicated pages
+• A brief overview of the main treatments with links to dedicated pages

 • Trust signals: years in practice, number of patients treated, accreditations